-Probably oral drug of choice for pneumococcal infections once etiology established.
-Dosing up to 4g per day provides serum concentrations to inhibit isolates with MICs as high as 2.
+Preferred high-dose, oral drug of choice for pneumococcal infections once etiology established.
+Dosing up to 4g per day provides serum concentrations to inhibit isolates with MIC as high as 2.
 Lacks activity against atypical agents and nearly half of H. influenzae infections.

-Has all features of amoxicillin and reliable activity against H. influenzae, but more expensive.
-New XR formulation (1000/62.5 mg) allows increase in amoxicillin dose to 2000 twice daily to inhibit pneumococci with MICs as high as 2 mcg/mL without increasing the dose of clavulanate (125 mg twice daily), the diarrhea-causing component.
+Preferred high-dose, has all features of amoxicillin and reliable activity against H. influenzae, but more expensive.
+New XR formulation (1000/62.5 mg) allows increase in amoxicillin dose to 2000 twice daily to inhibit pneumococci with MIC as high as 2 mcg/mL without increasing the dose of clavulanate (125 mg twice daily), the diarrhea-causing component.

 Good activity against S. pneumoniae and H. influenzae but lacks atypical activity and activity vs. P. aeruginosa.
-Third-generation cephalosporins are favored over parenteral beta-lactams for empiric threapy unless aspiration suspected.
+Third-generation cephalosporins are favored over parenteral beta-lactams for empiric therapy unless aspiration suspected.

 Has activity against all major pathogens causing CAP in immunocompetent pts, except P. aeruginosa, and has proven efficacy as monotherapy.
 Major advantages are convenience of once daily dosing and the tissue pharmacokinetics, which permit shorter duration of therapy.
 Up to 35% of pneumococci are resistant in vitro, but clinical significance of low-level resistance (MIC ≤ 8) is debated.
 Clarithromycin may have better PK profile, but may not be as well tolerated.